tanimislam/covid19_stats/README.rst

 * The summary of COVID-19 statistics for the top 50 MSAs by estimated 2019 population.

-  .. list-table:: COVID-19 STATS FOR 50 METROS AS OF 30 NOVEMBER 2021
+  .. list-table:: COVID-19 STATS FOR 50 METROS AS OF 01 DECEMBER 2021
      :widths: auto

      * - RANK